jenkins-infra/backend-commit-history-parser/README.md

+# The tools in this repository are outdated or obsolete.
+The remaining tools have been moved into the [jenkins-infra/release](https://github.com/jenkins-infra/release/tree/master/tools) repository.

-# Toolkit for LTS backporting.
+## Toolkit for LTS backporting.

 A set of tools to automate tedious and/or error prone LTS maintaining activities.
 Command outputs may contain reminders and warnings so it is worth reading.